 One of the most common arguments of married people centres around gifts.
 Dilemmas like how much to spend, what to buy for the kids, whether or not to exchange with in-laws, and other awkward scenarios are a common fact of Married Christmas.

-There’s also the awkward issue of not appreciating the gift that your husband or wife picked out for you.
+There’s also the awkward issue of not appreciating the gift that your partner picked out for you.
 Or how about making gift returns without crushing egos, and other gift-related problems that present themselves at this time of year.

 How to Keep It Merry: